 Before touching on localised recovery, we must highlight that rehab, in any form, will carry challenges.
 As you’re unravelling a physical and psychological illness, linked to highly addictive substances, obstacles are likely, making you want to give up to some degree.

-However, through selecting a reputable and supportive rehab clinic, you’ll be supported throughout those challenges, showcasing the importance of continuing until the end.
+However, through selecting a reputable and supportive rehab hospital, you’ll be supported throughout those challenges, showcasing the importance of continuing until the end.